 Introduction: Feeling Overwhelmed by Your Child’s ABA Report?
 You’re Not Alone

 If you’ve recently received your child’s behavioral assessment ABA report, you might be feeling confused, overwhelmed, or even worried about what it all means.
-Many parents across Whitby and the Durham Region tell us the same thing: “I don’t know how to read this—or what to do next.”
+Many parents across Whitby and the Durham Region may have the same concern: how do I read this, and what do I do next?

 This reaction is completely understandable.